AEBR & EURADA online seminar on SMEs in Border Regions

-- Sandra Spule, Spatial Foresight, presented various aspects of BusDEV and answered to the question Is EU external frontier an underutilised business opportunity for the border regions?
-What did we learn from three pilot regions taking part in this analysis?
+- Sandra Spule, Spatial Foresight, presented various aspects of BusDEV and answered the questions Is EU external frontier an underutilised business opportunity for the border regions? and What did we learn from the three pilot regions taking part in this analysis?

 The Role of Chambers (1h51’45’’ to 2h02’15’’)